First published in Effective Consulting Vol. 1, No. 5, November 2001

 When someone says "I keep running up against a wall in this company," David Grove assumes the metaphor is a perfect description of their experience.
 Thus, what kind of wall it is, where it is, its size and shape, and the direction of the running will all be symbolic of what it is like to have that person's experience.

-In addition to Grove's work, Metaphors in Mind incorporates ideas from cognitive linguistics, self-organising systems theory, evolutionary dynamics and Neuro-Linguistic Programming (NLP).
+In addition to Grove's work, Metaphors in Mind incorporates ideas from cognitive linguistics, self-organising systems, evolutionary dynamics and Neuro-Linguistic Programming (NLP).

 Ordinary conversation is littered with (mostly unconscious) metaphors.
 In fact it is 'hard' to 'put together' an 'everyday' sentence which does not 'contain' a 'hidden' metaphor:

 These sentences are not obviously metaphoric until 'blank', 'gap' and 'down' are examined more closely.
 We call these and similar expressions embedded metaphors since their metaphoric nature is disguised in ordinariness and familiarity.
 Once you start to recognise embedded metaphors you will notice them everywhere.
 1

 David Grove discovered that when we ignore another person's metaphors or introduce our own, we unwittingly 'contaminate' their experience.
 This is fine in ordinary conversation, but not if you want to facilitate that person to become aware of their inner symbolic world that has such an influence on the way they think, feel and behave.
 So how can we help another person discover and develop their own metaphors without introducing our own?
 To solve this conundrum Grove devised a number of very simple questions and a way of asking them called Clean Language.
 2